untoldwind/kotlin/kotlin-native/NEW_MM.md

 Starting with 1.7.20 freezing API is deprecated.

+To temporarily support code for both new and legacy MM, ignore deprecation warnings by:
+* either annotating usages of deprecated API with `@OptIn(FreezingIsDeprecated::class)`,
+* or applying `languageSettings.optIn("kotlin.native.FreezingIsDeprecated")` to all kotlin source sets in gradle,
+* or passing compiler flag `-opt-in=kotlin.native.FreezingIsDeprecated`.

+See [Opt-in requirements](https://kotlinlang.org/docs/opt-in-requirements.html) for more details.

 Affected API:
 * [`@SharedImmutable`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.native.concurrent/-shared-immutable/):
   remove usages.
 Its usage does not trigger any warning.